bribes/FaavJS/README.md

 player.id; //returns the players uuid without dashes.
 Ex. eb74d59271f84b1ea1b1ba76a12d8858 player.name_history; //returns the players name history. player.status; //returns the status of the name.
-The response can be taken, available, blocked, or invalid. player.type; //returns the account type of the player.
+The response can be taken, available, blocked, or invalid. player.droptime; //returns when the name drops.
+This only shows up if player.status is equal to soon.
+(IN UNIX TIME) player.type; //returns the account type of the player.
 The response can be normal, msa, legacy, or nonexistent. (normal means the account is a Mojang account, and msa means the account is a Microsoft Account) player.skin; //returns an image of the players skin.
 Ex. https://crafatar.com/skins/eb74d59271f84b1ea1b1ba76a12d8858